-Digital Marketing is an exciting industry to work in.
+Getting that all-important footing on the digital career ladder can be a challenge, but the rewards are well worth the effort.
+Digital Marketing is such an exciting industry to work in, why wouldn’t you want to get into it?
 With a huge variety of roles on offer and Digital skills being in hot demand, it is a great choice.
 You could work in SEO, become a Copywriter or even a Social Media Executive.
 Plus, there are many opportunities for you to climb the digital career ladder.
 If you don’t have any experience, it is an exciting place to kick-start your career.

 What’s more, there isn’t one fixed journey to get into Digital Marketing.
 This means whatever your education level or qualifications; you stand a good chance of landing a job in this industry.
 Below, we guide you through this process to help you find your dream job in Digital.

 University Courses to Help You Onto the Digital Career Ladder

 The traditional way to start your career in any industry is with a university degree.
 If you have good A-Level grades, or equivalent Level 3 qualification, this may seem like the most obvious first step onto the Digital career ladder.

 Whilst it’s not necessary to have a degree to get into Digital, university study has its pros and cons.
 On the one hand, it can seem expensive to go away to university in the UK.
 However, the life experience you will gain is priceless.
 In addition, if you are a high achiever, a university degree will give you access to graduate schemes and career ladder programs with top UK Digital firms.